moq-wg/moq-transport/draft-ietf-moq-transport.md

 stream, it MUST use a RESET_STREAM or RESET_STREAM_AT
 {{!I-D.draft-ietf-quic-reliable-stream-reset}} frame.
-This includes an open Subgroup exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription before the Subgroup is complete, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.
+This includes an open Subgroup exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.

 A sender might deliver all objects in a Subgroup to the QUIC stream, including a